 Author: Moumita Paul

-How to make Quick & Healthy Bengali Chicken Stew recipe step by step
+How to make Quick & Healthy Bengali Style Chicken Stew recipe in pressure cooker

 - First, clean & wash the chicken pieces. keep it aside.
 I used without skin chicken thighs or chicken drumsticks. keep it aside.